LiaPlayground/LiaScript_Tutorial_Kigali/README.md

 * crossed out and underlined: follow the markdown idea ;-)

-* superscript: it is not Markdown but LiaScript, but you can use `^` to surround supperscript elements
+* superscript: it is not Markdown but LiaScript, but you can use `^` to surround superscript elements

 ### Block-quotes